Nanshijiao metro station: Station overview

 This four-level, underground station has an island platform and four exits.
-The area above ground is currently being developed into a new high-rise building.
+The area above the ground is currently being developed into a new high-rise building.

 The Taipei Metro Zhonghe Depot is located on the southeast side of the station.

 Public Art

 Art in this station has a theme of "Youth Melody" and cost NT$4,999,000.
-It includes numerous pieces of colorful public art created by local artist Jun Lai and was completed on 30 November 1998.
+It includes numerous pieces of colorful public art which was created by a local artist Jun Lai, and was completed on 30 November 1998.
 Consisting of 12 sculptures (3 hung from the ceiling; 9 hung on the walls), they symbolize the passion of youth with a light, joyful tone.